End-essential spanning surfaces for links in thickened surfaces: Introduction

-Indeed, if $M$ and $M'$ are m\"obius bands, each spanning an unknot in $S^2\times I$, then both $M$ and $M'$ are $\pi_1$-injective (but $\partial$-compressible; in fact, they are the {\it only} connected spanning surfaces in $S^3$ which are $\pi_1$-injective and $\partial$-compressible), and yet $M\natural M'$ is not $\pi_1$-injective.
+Indeed, if $M$ and $M'$ are M\"obius bands, each spanning an unknot in $S^2\times I$, then both $M$ and $M'$ are $\pi_1$-injective (but $\partial$-compressible; in fact, they are the {\it only} connected spanning surfaces in $S^3$ which are $\pi_1$-injective and $\partial$-compressible), and yet $M\natural M'$ is not $\pi_1$-injective.

-The key to dealing with the complication presented by Observation \ref{O:1} is to distinguish between pairwise connect sums $(\Sigma,D)=(\Sigma,D_1)\#(\Sigma,D_2)$ in general and those for which one of $\Sigma_i=S^2$.
-Indeed, this distinction is at the heart of the companion paper \cite{primes}.
+The key to dealing with the complication presented by Observation \ref{O:1} is to distinguish between annular connect sums $(\Sigma,L)=(\Sigma,L_1)\#(\Sigma,L_2)$ in general and those which are {\bf local} in the sense that one of $\Sigma_i=S^2$.
+Indeed, this distinction is at the heart of \cite{primes}.